undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the "Trash bin" icon to remove address
 			◶ Click on the "Delete" button

+*Test scenario 1.1 expected result: Assigning a delivery address to the user account.*

 	Test case 2:
 	■ Add to cart or wishlist a specific product searched on the product list page